makma/fingerprintjs.com/content/blog/incognito-mode-detection-detecting-visitors-who-browse-in-incognito-mode.md

 ### Testing on Chrome

-Using Chrome 89, FingerprintJS was able to detect when not using Incognito:
+Using Chrome 89, Fingerprint was able to detect when not using Incognito:

 ![Testing on Chrome without Incognito - Method 5](https://i.imgur.com/9AvXNoM.png)